-Rocky habitat was absent in the study area.
+Rocky habitat was absent in the subject area.
 No caves, overhangs or exfoliating rocks were present.
-There was limited preferred habitat for reptiles throughout the study area.
+There was limited preferred habitat for reptiles throughout the subject area.
+This consisted toward the creek along the vegetated riparian zone (see Section 3.4).